unioslo/tre-operators-docs/docs/modules/interfaces/index.md

 ### Auditing and Accounting Infrastructure

-A standardized auditing system is necessary to maintain accountability and address auditing requirements (e.g., GDPR compliance).
+Use a standardized auditing system to maintain accountability and address auditing requirements (e.g., GDPR compliance).

-*   **Centralized Service:** A centralized **ELK stack** (Elasticsearch, Logstash, Kibana) implements the accounting/auditing federation service.
-TREs **MAY** deploy their own local ELK stack.
+*   **Centralized Service:** Implement a centralized **ELK stack** (Elasticsearch, Logstash, Kibana) for the accounting/auditing federation service.
+TREs MAY deploy their own local ELK stack.
-*   **API Standard:** The interface for all data submissions is the **ELK compatible API**.
+*   **API Standard:** Use the **ELK compatible API** for all data submissions.
-*   **Mandatory Data Submission:** TRE and federation services **ARE REQUIRED** to send accounting information to an ELK stack.
+*   **Mandatory Data Submission:** Send accounting information from TRE and federation services to an ELK stack.
-*   **Audit Model:** The information submitted **MUST** use the prescribed accounting/auditing model and be available during the audit process to answer the basic questions: **“who”, “what”, “when”, “where”**.
+*   **Audit Model:** Use the prescribed accounting/auditing model for submitted information and make it available during the audit process to answer the basic questions: "who", "what", "when", "where".

 *   Mandatory Data Submission: Send accounting information from TRE and federation services to an ELK stack.
-*   Audit Model: Use the prescribed accounting/auditing model for submitted information and make it available during the audit process to answer the basic questions: “who”, “what”, “when”, “where”.
+*   Audit Model: Use the prescribed accounting/auditing model for submitted information and make it available during the audit process to answer the basic questions: "who", "what", "when", "where".